Frequently Asked Questions

 Can organizations or individuals from outside of the U.S. join NCDD?

 Of course!
-People who are based outside of the U.S. are encouraged to join the Coalition (as of June 2010, we had 40 countries represented in our membership, and we have 188 members from the outside the U.S.).
+People who are based outside of the U.S. are encouraged to join the Coalition (as of April 2017, we had 34 countries represented in our membership, and we have nearly 300 members from the outside the U.S.).
 We value and welcome international members and partners.
 International members are treated the same as U.S.-based members.

 Some people have expressed concern that we are limiting ourselves – and leaving out important practitioners, organizations, scholars and activists – by calling ourselves a “national” coalition.
 From the start, though, we felt it was important for us to establish ourselves and make an impact within the U.S. before striving to be – or claiming to be – an international organization.
 Since Coalitions for Dialogue & Deliberation are needed around the globe, we encourage and support leaders in other countries who want to initiate Coalitions in their own country.
 NCDD inspired and assisted Sandra Zagon and Miriam Wyman to organize the Canadian Conference on Dialogue & Deliberation in 2005 (now the Canadian Community for Dailogue & Deliberation), and we are helping Tokunbo Awoshakin of Civic Life International to form an African Coalition for Dialogue & Deliberation.
 Learn more about how NCDD supports the formation of new Coalitions for D&D.